-Renewing online is safe, easy, and fast, but if you'd prefer to apply offline, just follow these three simple steps to start the application process.
+Renewing your Texas notary commission online is safe, easy, and fast, but if you'd prefer to renew offline, follow these three simple steps to start the renewal notary application process.

-We will get you approved as a Texas notary in ten to fourteen working days.
+We will get your application renewed in ten to twenty working days.

-Click here to print the Texas notary application forms.
+Click here to print the Texas notary renewal application forms.

-Select the complete Texas notary package listed on the order form.
+Select one of the Texas Notary Commission Renewal Packages listed on the order form.
 Choose your stamp ink and case color.
 All our products are manufactured in-house, comply with Texas notary laws, and come with a lifetime replacement guarantee.

-Mail us your completed Texas notary application, order form, and payment.
-We will review your application for accuracy, issue the bond, and file it with the Secretary of State.
-We will ship your supplies to you once you are approved as a notary public.
+Mail us your completed Texas notary renewal application, order form, and payment.
+We will review your renewal notary application for accuracy, issue the bond, and file it with the Secretary of State.
+We will ship your supplies once you are approved as a notary public.